 We walked all the way back to the Charles Bridge and the area leading to it even though we had walked it a few times during our time in Prague would keep throwing in new surprises to amaze us – street signs with one of them featuring a carp holding something in his hands, cute couples looking really loved up, handsome males, advertisements in both Czech and English.
 I loved having so much more real English in my life in this post-communist country!
 We admired the views of the Prague Castle in the broad daylight and I felt so happy to be alive (and I hadn’t forgotten that beer I had just consumed!).
 Walking the bridge this time felt a little different this time and it always did!
 It was quite busy in the late afternoon.
 I could see the city and its grey hills spreading before me and the exquisite figures on the bridge looking into the sky.
 How many people had looked at them before – it’s incredible!
 The postcard view of Prague was my reality and I could choose different angles to photograph and take it in.
 Kampa Island which was just a short way off on the side of the Lesser Town (Malá Strana) offered picturesque views of the Vltava River.
 That was a busy life going on under the Charles Bridge.
 “Imagine all the people”, I was humming to myself as we approached a bit of England here in Prague.
 The Lennon Wall was infused with inscriptions documenting current events and people’s reactions provoked by them.
 Even though the star himself never graced the city with a visit, this wall was there to give people a chance to speak out which for me means being a human.
 Of course we couldn’t help leaving our tiny imprints here as well and another reason for me to go back to Prague would be to see if they were still there, which seems rather unlikely anyway.

 After that as we walked a bit down, our current mission was to find “Babies” by David Černý whose sculpture featuring a heavily pregnant woman we had previously seen in Dlouha Street.
-I knew there was a more profound message behind these sculptures these huge-looking giant babies with disfigured faces would look funny to pose with!
+I knew there was a more profound message behind these sculptures, but I couldn’t resist posing with these huge-looking giant babies anyway!

 Museum of Kampa provided a collection of very quirly images of objects, animals and that was what felt like typical Prague.
 We walked along the Vltava bank where we made acquaintance with lovely Prague residents – swans.
 They were desperate for food and had a lot of visitors grant them this wish.
 I just couldn’t believe they were here now in winter.
 They were little gorgeous performers hiding their heads in the water and then revealing them to a crowd of spectators.
 There was a couple of swans never leaving each other’s side there of course too and that was a touch of romance.
 It was a grey dreary afternoon but simply walking here surrounded by these barren trees and unknown grand buildings was marvellous and authentic.
 We felt a more intimate connection with the city now as if we were all alone gazing at its dreary waters.